Abingdon Air and Country Show 2017

 Airshows at Abingdon

 One show a year.
-Used to be held on the Sunday of the first Bank Holiday in May but from 2017 has been held later in the same month.
+Used to be held on the Sunday of the first Bank Holiday in May but in 2017 is being held two weeks later.

 The Twisters often display as a close-formation pair but this year Pete Wells flew G-TWST as a solo, Kevin Hale, often an Abingdon static, displayed for the first time in his Auster AOP6 and Peter Teichman, an Abingdon regular, brought his Kittyhawk 'Lulu Belle' this year.
 Lulu Belle is one of the aircraft Peter Teichman is making available for sale, so its longer-term future is uncertain.
 From the same era, a late and very welcome addition with a very graceful display to open the flying programme was the Aircraft Restoration Company's Bristol Blenheim, brought in to replace the Old Flying Machine Company's close-formation Mustang and Spitfire.
 The Blenheim was one of the stars of the show alongside its ever-popular Duxford stable-mate, Plane Sailing's Catalina, which was also a popular static item offering internal as well as external viewing.
 Despite the non-appearance of the Lancaster, the BBMF Spitfire and Hurricane did manage to get out of RAF Coningsby after weather delays and gave fine pairs and solo displays. (... continued below the table)